CLI Scripts in a Nette Application

 {

-# Debug mode, if exists --debug switch
+# Debug mode only if the --debug switch is present

 return self::createConfigurator(in_array('--debug', $_SERVER['argv'], true));